WORK AFTER GRADUATION

 If your study permit is still valid when you submit your post-graduation work permit application and you meet the eligibility requirements set by IRCC, you may begin working full time only after submitting your application.
 If you have exceeded the maximum allowable hours of off-campus work and/or if you worked after your completion letter was issued, you are not eligible to work while you await processing of the work permit application.

-Keep in mind that your study permit will automatically expire 90 days after you successfully complete your program, or on the expiry date printed on your study permit, whichever is earlier.
+Keep in mind that your study permit will automatically become invalid 90 days after the day you completed your studies, or on the expiry date printed on your study permit, whichever comes first.

 A post-graduation work permit can only be issued for a maximum of 3 years and is only obtainable once in your lifetime.
 A job offer is not required.